 - 1. Application: Applications will be administered through a competitive process. - 2.
 Threshold Review: Applications must meet the requirements outlined in Section 3 or they will be deemed ineligible and will not be reviewed further.
 Applications that meet all of the Threshold Requirements will advance to Phase 3, Proposal Evaluation and Review. - 3.
-Proposal Evaluation and Review Criteria: Applications that meet all Threshold Requirements will be evaluated by a Selection Advisory Committee based on the following items (33 points total):
+Proposal Evaluation and Review Criteria: Applications that meet all Threshold Requirements will be evaluated based on the following items (33 points total):

-1. Applicant Qualifications and Completeness (6 points available)
+I. Applicant Qualifications and Completeness (6 points available)